Title IX Sexual Misconduct Policy

 twhisler@saintpeters.edu

-P: (201) 761-6370
+P: (201) 761-7364

 In addition, reports can be filed electronically via an online report form.
-These forms are directed to the Title IX Coordinator and Deputy Title IX Coordinator, who will become aware of all relevant details about the alleged sexual harassment shared by the victim, including the names of the victim and accused(s), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
+These forms are directed to the Title IX Coordinator and Deputy Title IX Coordinator, who will become aware of all relevant details about the alleged sex-based harassment shared by the victim, including the names of the victim and accused(s), any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
 Electronic reports can be filed by victims, third-parties, and anonymously.
 The electronic report can be found at the following web address:

 https://publicdocs.maxient.com/reportingform.php?SaintPetersUniv&layout_id=3

-1. Confidential Reporting
+2. Confidential Reporting

 Other Reporting Considerations